-The second type of coatings VOC where research is needed concerns various types of petroleum distillate fractions, variously referred to as "Mineral Spirits", "Naphtha", "Stoddart Solvent", "Lactol Spirits," etc. These generally are highly complex mixtures of alkanes and (in some cases) aromatics in various boiling point ranges.
-Experimental data and reactivity estimates are available concerning the reactivities of several mineral spirits or similar mixtures (Carter et al, 1997, 2000a,b), though their applicability to other types of petroleum distillates is uncertain.
+Table 1 also shows that the various types of petroleum distillate fractions, variously referred to as "Mineral Spirits", "Naphtha", "Stoddard Solvent", "Lactol Spirits," etc, are extremely important in solvent-based coatings, and also contribute to some extent to water-based coatings reactivity.
+These generally are highly complex mixtures of alkanes and (in some cases) aromatics in various boiling point ranges.
+Experimental data and reactivity estimates are available concerning the reactivities of several mineral spirits or similar mixtures (Carter et al, 1997, 2000a,b), though their applicability to other types of petroleum distillates is uncertain, and in some cases experimental complications limited the precision of the data.
 The reactivity estimates depend on the types of alkane and aromatics present, which in many cases are uncertain.
-The CARB staff developed a general method to estimate ozone impacts of petroleum distillates based on boiling point ranges and other known characteristics (CARB, 2000 - see Appendix C), but the performance of this method in deriving actual impacts has not been evaluated.
+The CARB staff developed a general method to estimate ozone impacts of petroleum distillates based on boiling point ranges and other known characteristics (CARB, 2000 - see Appendix C) that apparently performs reasonably well in giving reactivity predictions that are consistent with estimates based on more extensive compositional data1.
+However, the performance of this (or any other) method in deriving actual ozone impacts has not been experimentally evaluated.
 In addition, model simulations of reactivities of high molecular weight alkanes are sensitive to mechanisms used for their photooxidation products, which are not well evaluated using current chamber data and which may not be appropriately represented using current mechanisms.
-The reactivity estimates for the aromatic components of the higher molecular weight fractions may be even more uncertain, since these are represented in the model by lower molecular weight aromatics that may have significantly different reactivities.
+The reactivity estimates for the aromatic components of the higher molecular weight fractions may be even more uncertain, since these are represented in the model by lower molecular weight aromatics that may have significantly different reactivities